chtz/dirty-hacky-scripting-language/README.md

 # What

-"A dirty-hacky scripting language - hacked in < 8h - just for the sake of it..."
+"A dirty-hacky scripting language - hacked in < 8h"

-# Sample
+# Howto

     mvn clean install

-    java -jar target/skript-0.0.1-SNAPSHOT-shaded.jar samples/sample1.sk

     cat README.md | java -jar target/skript-0.0.1-SNAPSHOT-shaded.jar samples/sample7.sk

 # Issues

-- tons of issues :-)
-- value implementation
-- scope issues
-- ...
+"More than I can count"